unixpickle/analloc2/README.md

+# NOTE:

+This branch was my attempt to make the tree interface nicer.
+My attempt failed.
+The tree interface is nicer, but it is also slow compared to the old implementation.

 # Another Allocator?

 I want to create a multi-purpose allocator, not just for memory but for any numerically-addressed resource!
 This could be file descriptors, I/O ports, physical memory, or something I haven't even conceived of yet.